Actions that are conventionally MOFU:

 A Marketing funnel — also known as a purchase funnel, sales funnel, or decision funnel — is a theoretical model that shows how customers make decisions.
 As the names imply, these models use a funnel to show the reduction in the number of prospects that get through each stage.

-Despite many of the names given to them, these models are not just useful for sales, but for any situation where you want prospective customers to opt in.
+Despite many of the names given to them, these models are not just useful for sales but for any situation where you want prospective customers to opt-in.
 Social media likes and follows, surveys, and other promos are just some of the actions you could lead your customers to that do not necessarily involve the sales department.

 Other alternate models include TIREA ( Thought, Interest, Risk Evaluation, Engagement, Action), REAN (Reach, Engage, Activate, Nurture) and others.

 There are dozens, if not hundreds, of variants on this idea, optimized for different needs.
-Regardless of the model and regardless of how many stages the model has, it’s best to understand the overall intent of a marketing funnel, rather than get hung up on specifics.
+Regardless of the model and how many stages the model has, it’s best to understand the overall intent of a marketing funnel, rather than get hung up on specifics.

 Top, Middle, and Bottom of the Funnel